TufayelLUS/LinkedIn-Scraper/LinkedIn Lead Scraper 2024 Edition/README.md

 # Usage
 Once you have installed and set the prerequisites, open the code(.py file) with a text editor(must not be any rich text editor) and you will see the <i>company_link</i> placeholder to set the company link and cookie data(inside the double quote) and save the code<br>
-Now you can double click the <b>LinkedIn_Leads.py</b> to execute and for Linux or mac users, in the terminal, cd to the script folder and type<br>
+Now you can double click the <b>LinkedIn_Leads.py</b> to execute and for Linux or Mac users, in the terminal, cd to the script folder and type<br>
 <pre>Python3 LinkedIn_Leads.py</pre>